KMarkert/EarthEngine.jl/README.md

 ## Acknowlegments

-This package is heavily influenced by many of the great develop
+ * This package is heavily influenced by many of the great develop resources by the Earth Engine community such as [rgee](https://github.com/r-spatial/rgee/) and other packages in the [Google Earth Engine Community Org](https://github.com/gee-community/)

-*A lot* of code was reused from
+ * *A lot* of code was reused from [Pandas.jl](https://github.com/JuliaPy/Pandas.jl) which illustrates how to wrap Python objects in Julia.